jainbasil/postie/README.md

 ### Pro Tips

 - Use `{{baseUrl}}` and other variables in your URLs for environment flexibility
+- **Set context once** with `./postie context set` to avoid typing collection paths
+- Context works like `kubectl config` or `az account set` - set it and forget it
 - Start with the demo to understand all features: `./postie demo`
 - Use `--help` with any command for detailed usage: `./postie create --help`
 - Collections are JSON files - you can edit them directly if needed
+- Override context environment anytime with `--env` flag

 ## Commands